-On August 26, 2011, another affiliate of Citigroup (Citigroup Global Markets, Inc. or "CGMI") agreed to purchase certain below investment grade notes to be issued not later than August 25, 2012 by securitization trusts sponsored by CPS.
-In September 2011, December 2011 and March 2012, CGMI acted as a placement agent of asset-backed notes issued by securitization trusts sponsored by CPS.
-The issuances of investment-grade and below investment-grade notes, the amounts of below investment-grade notes purchased by CGMI, the role of CGMI in these transactions, and the placement compensation to CGMI, are set forth in the following table:
+On August 26, 2011, another affiliate of Citigroup (Citigroup Global Markets, Inc. or "CGMI") agreed to purchase certain below investment grade notes to be issued not later than August 25, 2013 by securitization trusts sponsored by CPS.
+In September 2011, and quarterly thereafter, CGMI acted as a placement agent of asset-backed notes issued by securitization trusts sponsored by CPS.
+The issuances of investment-grade and below investment-grade notes, the amounts of below investment-grade notes purchased by CGMI, and the placement compensation to CGMI, are set forth in the following table: